elmtree-askmo/cloudcannon-app/content/learn/education-studies/why-is-it-important-to-make-essays-relevant-to-others-and-how-can-personal-experience-contribute-to-this.md

     subject: Education Studies
     url: /learn/education-studies/questions/what-is-clustering-in-writing-and-how-does-it-combine-brainstorming-and-organizing
 related_article5:
-    id: 170006
+    id: 170000
     title: >-
-        How can personal knowledge be integrated into writing to relate to broader contexts?
+        What are the main components of an essay, and how do they contribute to its overall structure?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-personal-knowledge-be-integrated-into-writing-to-relate-to-broader-contexts
+    url: /learn/education-studies/questions/what-are-the-main-components-of-an-essay-and-how-do-they-contribute-to-its-overall-structure
 ---

 &nbsp;